-Council’s mosquito management program is continuing to monitor and treat mosquitoes as required to keep their numbers as low as possible.
+Council’s mosquito management program monitors and treats mosquitoes to keep their numbers as low as possible.

-The success of the program is dependent on environmental factors including favourable tides, wind conditions and rain, and often coincides with treatments occurring in neighbouring local government areas.
+Its success is dependent on environmental factors including favourable tides, wind conditions and rain, and often coincides with treatments occurring in neighbouring local government areas.

 Mosquitoes are mostly active in South East Queensland during the warmer months from September to April.

-To provide feedback to Council on mosquitoes in your local area, or for more information regarding Council’s ongoing mosquito management program lodge
+Lodge a request to provide feedback on mosquitoes in your local area, or for more information on Council’s ongoing mosquito management program.

 Types of mosquitoes and management program

 South-east Queensland is home to many types of mosquitoes with those that cause the greatest impact for residents being: